 Postcard marketing is the least expensive form of direct mail marketing.
-Make your postcard marketing campaign successful by avoiding these 12 common mistakes.
+Make your postcard marketing campaign successful by avoiding these 15 common mistakes often seen in direct mail campaigns.

 They are also very effective; we haven’t missed scheduling an appointment yet.

 Many businesses already know what my veterinarian knows: postcard marketing can be irresistible and a great way to get someone’s attention.
+Direct mail postcards are a versatile and cost-effective way to reach your target audience without the need for envelopes.
 Postcards are also a great way to:

-Virtually 100 percent of postcards get read and the reason is simple:
+Postcards get read, and the reason is simple:

 Mail in envelopes has to be opened first to be read.
 People often look at just the envelope, decide they’re not interested, and out it goes.
-In contrast, a postcard is already “opened,” ready to read and, at the very least, the message will be seen – no matter how speedily – by the recipient.
+In contrast, a postcard is already “opened” and ready to read.
+At the very least, the message will be seen — no matter how speedily — by the recipient.

 Postcards are the least expensive form of direct mail today, are easy to create, and typically generate a high rate of response.